cobalt-uoft/documentation/endpoints/courses/filter.md

 * `-` indicates not (eg. `department:-"architecture"`)

 For time filters:
 * All numerical operators work with time keys.
-You can provide the time as a string (i.e. `"HH:MM"`).
+The time can be provided as a formatted string (i.e. `"HH:MM"`).
-* Alternatively, you can just specify the time as an integer representing the seconds since midnight.
+* Alternatively, the time can be provided as an integer representing the seconds since midnight (i.e. `32400` for 9:00).

 Examples of filter combinations:
 * `instructor:"D Liu" AND code:"CSC" AND level:<=200`